By LaPora Lindsey

 “Hello!” said Smallfish and then quickly inquired, “Why are you so tiny?”

-Thefish responded, “Life in the ocean is very hard.
+Thefish responded, “Life in the ocean is tough.
 There is always trouble around the corner.
 Someone always wants to eat me.
-I am penniless and always hungry.
-But, I do get the opportunity to explore the ocean, and for that, I am grateful.”
+I am penniless and always hungry, but I get the opportunity to explore the ocean, and I am grateful for that.”

 Several weeks later, Smallfish had grown very much and had been placed in a much bigger bowl.
 As Smallfish swam around in a circle, she saw quite a large fish that looked very familiar through the window by the ocean.
 “Hello, Smallfish!” said the other fish, “It’s, Thefish!”
 Smallfish was shocked and couldn’t believe her eyes.
 How could a fish with such challenges be this big let alone, alive?